tessgi/TessGiWebsite/content/pages/the-mission/telescope.md

 ### CCD detector assembly

 The detector assembly in each camera consists of a focal plane CCD array and associated electronics.
 Each CCD array contains four back-illuminated MIT/Lincoln Laboratory CCID-80 devices.
 The deep-depletion, frame-transfer CCDs consist of a 2048 x 2048 imaging array and a 2048 x 2048 frame-store region (for rapid shutterless readout ≈ 4 ms) with 15 x 15 𝜇m pixels.
 The four CCDs in each array are separated by 2mm and create an effective 4096 x 4096 pixel detector that is operated at -75 degrees C to reduce dark current.
 The detectors are read out at 625 kHz with <10  e- read noise.
 The detector electronics consist of two compact double-sided printed circuit boards seated beneath the CCD focal plane.
 The electronics transmit digitized data over a serial LVDS link to the Data Handling Unit.
-The four TESS cameras are bolted to a common plate such that their FOV’s are aligned to form a total simultaneous FOV of 24x96 degrees.
+The four TESS cameras are bolted to a common plate such that their FOV's are aligned to form a total simultaneous FOV of 24x96 degrees.